sassywares/nebula/README.md

 - Project structure 📂 with DDD
 - Testing 🧪 with Jest and Cypress
 - Services 📦 with Axios, React Query, and a CRUD starter
-- Everyday hooks 🔥 (useMediaQuery, useLocalStorage, etc)
+- Everyday hooks 🔥 (useMediaQueryMatches, useLocalStorage, etc)
 - Just about everything else you need to ship a production-ready app

 ## Getting started